Shengyis/ArchWslSettingUp/README.md

-This is a collection of some useful repos for scientific computing and their install details as well as some software configuration files back up for Mac and Linux both).
+This is a collection of some useful repos for scientific computing and their install details as well as some software configuration files back up for Mac and Linux both.

 pre install list: